Interim Department Chair Professor, Drama and Theatre for Youth and Communities / UTeach Theatre

-Dr. Megan Alrutz is Associate Chair and graduate advisor for the Department of Theatre and Dance, where she teaches in the Drama and Theatre for Youth and Communities and UTeach Theatre areas.
-Her research and practice focus on creating new and interdisciplinary performance, storytelling (live and digital) and drama-based pedagogy.
+Dr. Megan Alrutz is full professor and Associate Chair for the Department of Theatre and Dance, where she teaches in the Drama and Theatre for Youth and Communities / UTeach Theatre programs.
+Her research and practice focus on creating new and interdisciplinary performance for stage and screen, storytelling (live and digital) and drama-based pedagogy.
+She teaches courses in applied theatre, theatre for youth and theatre for the very young, new play dramaturgy, devising and movement-based performance and research methods.

 Alrutz is the author or co-author of three books: Devising Critically Engaged Theatre with Youth: The Performing Justice Project (Routledge 2020); Digital Storytelling, Applied Theatre & Youth: Performing Possibility (Routledge 2015) and Playing with Theory in Theatre Practice (Palgrave 2010).
-Her scholarship has also been featured in Research in Drama Education, Youth Theatre Journal, Teaching Artist Journal and Journal of Community Engagement and Scholarship.
+Her scholarship has also been featured in several edited collections, as well as Research in Drama Education, Youth Theatre Journal, Teaching Artist Journal and Journal of Community Engagement and Scholarship.

 Applied theatre, digital storytelling, devising, dramaturgy, theatre for young audiences, theatre with and for youth, theatre for the very young (ages 2-6), intersectional feminism and critical performance pedagogies